 "It’s beautifully ripe on the nose displaying white peach, pear, citrus and floral characters.
 The palate is concentrated and richly textured with succulence and well-balanced acidity, finishing impressively long and smooth.
 A lovely dry-style with a beautifully flowing mouthfeel.

 Outstanding Syrah with enormous concentration, depth and panache.
 We’ve compared this with one of the great Northern Rhone Syrahs from Croze Hermitage and it’s just up there!
 Black olive, pepper, tapenade and blueberry.
 Well balanced, suave and built to last.
-Cellar for 5-6 years plus.
+Drinking beautifully now.

 Syrah in New Zealand has come a long way over the last 10 years.
 This is more like a Northern Rhone version, purple dark colour with hints of dry herbs, pepper and black olive.
 Medium body with lovely richness and concentration, well balanced and drinking superbly now and over the next 4-5 years.